infobip/mobile-messaging-cordova-plugin/README.md

         <variable name="ANDROID_FIREBASE_SENDER_ID" value="Firebase Sender ID" />
     </plugin>
     ```
-   **Note that this is subject to change and better configuration option would be provided in future versions of the plugin**

 4. Add code to your project to initialize the library after `deviceready` event with configuration options and library event listener: